bcatalfo/vote-tournament/README.md

 - - Add drag and dropping the candidates to change the order (?)
 - - Add multiple columns to show the different matchups
 - Add page to vote against two choices
+- Deploy
+- Backend
+- - You should be able to generate a shareable link to send to your friends